britco/browserify-template/README.md

 var staticRoot = '<%= STATIC_ROOT %>';
 ````

-If you call browserify-template with `{STATIC_ROOT: "foo"}`, it gets transformed to:
+If you call browserify-template with the data `{STATIC_ROOT: "foo"}`, it gets transformed to:

 ````
 var staticRoot = 'foo';